Android2771/actors-fyp/README.md

 ```

 ### spawnRemote
-Spawns an actor remotely on the node specified by a rameter.
+Spawns an actor remotely on the node specified by a parameter.
 The programmer will identify the node by specifying its network number as seen by the network.

 This function can only be used following init
 ```js